ffevotte/isend-mode.el/README.md

 - `isend-end-with-empty-line`: if non-nil, `isend` appends an empty line to regions sent.
 Note that this only works when sending an entire region (as opposed to a single line).

+- `isend-bracketed-paste`: if non-nil, `isend` uses [bracketed paste](https://cirw.in/blog/bracketed-paste).
+In short, this means it surrounds the contents it sends with escape sequences indicating the underlying process that this content is being pasted.
+Some interpreters (*e.g.* the Julia REPL) use this in meaningful ways.

-- `isend-send-line-function` and `isend-send-region-function`: these are the functions called by `isend` to send a line or a region respectively.
-These functions take as argument the name of a buffer containing the text to be sent, and are responsible for copying this text to the interpreter buffer.
+- `isend-send-line-function` and `isend-send-region-function`: if set, these are the functions called by `isend` to send a line or a region respectively.
+These functions are called in a buffer containing the text to be sent.
+They can modify it as needed before it is sent to the process.
+These functions also receive as argument the destination buffer, in case some interaction with it would be useful.

   Possible values include:

-  - `insert-buffer-substring` (default) : simply insert the text into the buffer.
+  - `nil` (default): do nothing (the contents will be sent as they are)
-  - `isend--ipython-paste` : copy the text to the clipoard, and evaluate `%paste` in the interpreter buffer (where an `iPython` process is supposed to be running).
+  - `isend--ipython-paste`: copy the contents to the clipoard, and send `%paste` to the interpreter buffer (where an `iPython` process is supposed to be running).
-  - `isend--ipython-cpaste` : insert the text within a `%cpaste` command (an `iPython` processes is supposed to be running in the associated buffer).
+  - `isend--ipython-cpaste`: wrap the contents within a `%cpaste` command (an `iPython` processes is supposed to be running in the associated buffer).

 - `isend-mark-defun`: a function that will mark the current "defun" to be sent